english español Contact Us

 Hydrophobic Admixtures

-Hydrophobic admixtures absorb less than 1% of water, and give superior performance compared with permeability reducing admixtures.
+Hydrophobic admixtures absorb less than 1% of water, and give superior performance compared with densifying admixtures.
 They considerably reduce the amount of water absorbed by dry concrete, and also protect against further water ingress when concrete is wet.
 They also protect against water ingress from hydrostatic pressure.

 Hycrete admixtures work by forming barriers in the concrete matrix, which stop water from getting in through capillaries.
 They also coat reinforcing steel, protecting against corrosion.
 For more information, see How Hycrete admixtures work.